iiasa/message-ix-models/doc/material/index.rst

    That earlier PR was superseded by :pull:`188`, but contains the 1.0.0 version of MESSAGEix-Materials, which was used for the first submission of :cite:`unlu_2024_materials`.
 The model structure is almost identical to the default model that was added by :pull:`188`.
    Compared to :pull:`188` this version differs particularly in the following areas:

-   - Older base year calibration of "other industries" using outdated IEA EWEB data
+   - Older base year calibration of "other industries" using outdated IEA EWEB data.
-   - Material demands computed in R through ``rpy2``, instead of Python implementation
+   - Material demands computed in R through ``rpy2``, instead of Python implementation.
-   - Less accurate regional allocation/aggregation of base year demands for cement and steel
+   - Less accurate regional allocation/aggregation of base year demands for cement and steel.
-   - No use of :mod:`.tools.costs`
+   - No use of :mod:`.tools.costs`.

 Data preparation
 ----------------

 These scripts are used to prepare and read the data into the model.
-They can be turned on and off individually under `DATA_FUNCTIONS` in `__init__.py`.
+They can be turned on and off individually under ``DATA_FUNCTIONS`` in :mod:`__init__.py`.
-For example, the buildings script (`data_buildings.py`) is only used when the buildings model outputs are given explicitly without linking the CHILLED/STURM model through a soft link.

 .. automodule:: message_ix_models.model.material.data_aluminum
   :members: